-FY2023 Grant Cycle
+FY 2023 Grant Cycle

-In January 2023, The Administration for Children and Families (ACF) awarded approximately \$300 million to 21 planning grantees and 21 renewal grantees.
+Building on the success and tremendous state interest in the program, in January 2023, ACF awarded approximately \$300 million to 21 planning grantees and 21 renewal grantees.
 This includes \$17.6 million for the renewal grants awarded to 4 states/territories in 2021.
-In the most recent Notice of Funding Opportunity, ACF encouraged the use of these grants to consider the changing needs of children and families created by the COVID-19 pandemic and invest in strategies that will address those needs, including supporting and strengthening the early childhood care and education workforce.
+In the most recent Notice of Funding Opportunity, ACF encouraged the use of these grants to consider the changing needs of children and families created by the COVID-19 pandemic and invest in strategies that will address those needs, including supporting and strengthening the early care and education workforce.

-FFYF will be reviewing state funding plans as soon as applications become available and look forward to sharing.
+FFYF will be reviewing state funded applications as soon as they become available and look forward to sharing more on this program in the near future.

-Program ImpactPDG B-5 can improve:
+Program Impact PDG B-5 can improve: